-Poetry is such a personal reading experience because it captures and confronts us with what we've privately felt, thought, or believed in some inarticulable capacity.
+There have been said to be so many life-changing poetry books because poetry is such a personal reading experience that captures and confronts us with what we've privately felt, thought, or believed in some inarticulable capacity.
 Aside from being more melodic than prose, it plunges right to the core.
 So when we need company, advice, attitude, motivation, humor, or whatever else to show us the way, poetry is the fearless leader.
 Cheesy, yes, but what can we say?

-Poetry brings out the sentimentalist within.
 To share our passion, we designed a reading list of the best poetry books to get you through every mood and life event you find yourself in.
-Don't worry, our syllabus steps outside the Shakespearean box.
-Click through the collections below to choose the best poetry for you.
+(Don't worry, our syllabus steps outside the Shakespearean box.)
+Click through the collections below to choose the poetry that speaks the most to you.